First-Time Homebuyer Guide to Mortgages

 Your total loan amount is largely dependent on your current financial status, including your gross income, existing debt, and the type of loan program you select.
 As a general rule, most loan programs require that your total mortgage payment (including your property taxes and insurance, and, if applicable, mortgage insurance and/or monthly association dues) and existing monthly debt obligations comprise no more than 45%-55% of your gross monthly income.
 A PennyMac mortgage expert will work closely with you to determine a housing price that you can afford.

-Once you feel secure about your financial readiness, the next step is to get pre-approved or pre-qualified for a mortgage loan.
-You can begin the pre-qualification process online or speak with a lender to get a customized quote.
+Once you feel secure about your financial readiness, the next step is to get pre-approved with PennyMac’s BuyerAdvantage Pre-Approval or pre-qualified for a mortgage loan.
+You can begin the pre-approval process online or speak with a lender to get a customized quote.
 This will show you how much you might be able to afford and give you an estimate of your monthly payments.

 Mortgage Application Documentation Requirements